influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/tsi-details.md

 This command works at the server-level but you can optionally add database, retention policy and shard filters to only apply to a subset of shards.

-For details on this utility, see [influx inspect buildtsi](/influxdb/v1.5/tools/influx_inspect/#influx_inspect-buildtsi)
+For details on this command, see [influx inspect buildtsi](/influxdb/v1.5/tools/influx_inspect/#influx_inspect-buildtsi)

 ## Understanding TSI